ILIAS-eLearning/ILIAS/docs/configuration/install.md

 We recommend to clone from GitHub and use git to update the code, since this simplifies the update to future releases and versions.

-Clone the code to the web servers docroot (e.g. `/var/www/html`) with the following
+Clone the code to the web servers docroot (here `/var/www/ilias`) with the following
 commands:

 ```shell